-Risk description Existing controls Risk Rating Trigger that will be monitored Contingency measure Arrow is unable to secure a direct offset for the Kogan Waxflower which results in an inability to secure a minimum of 90% of the required offsets via direct land- based offsets This species has a geographically restricted range and very few opportunities to locate suitable offset properties containing the regional ecosystem known to support the Kogan Waxflower (RE 11.7.7) Arrow has recently identified a suitable property that contains this species and is in commercial in confidence discussions with the landowner (note: the landholder is known to Arrow and has an existing agreement with Arrow to undertake essential petroleum activities on the property) Medium A suitable property will have been found and landholder agreement to enter a VDec will have been achieved within 7 months of project commencement Liaise with DotEE regarding an indirect offset and submit a proposal/s for 'other compensatory measures' as described in Section 4 of this Strategy Impacting MNES areas greater than the approved limits because of a relocation of SGP infrastructure The current field development layout has avoided and minimised impacts to MNES in consideration of other competing constraints It is possible however that infrastructure will be relocated as part of the detailed engineering design process and Arrow shareholder and joint venture partner approval processes Medium Any clearing of MNES core habitat outside of the approved limits Actual and proposed clearing areas will be tracked for each ground disturbance activity as described in Section 7 of this Strategy.
-DotEE will be notified of any clearing of core habitat outside of the approved limits within 10 business days and offsets will be provided for all impacts on MNES Failure to accurately track impacts to Stage 1 MNES The coordinates and total area of cleared MNES habitats and communities will be recorded by GPS in the field and tracked quarterly against approved Stage 1 maximum core habitat disturbance limits The quarterly tracking of impacts to MNES core habitat will be provided in the annual compliance reporting to DotEE and the Environment Team will audit the reported clearing areas against the predicted clearing areas annually Low Post-clearing GPS records of impacts to MNES core habitat are greater than predicted impacts DotEE will be notified of any clearing outside of the approved limits within 10 business days, offsets will be provided for impacts on MNES and Arrow will engage a third party audit of predicted / actual clearing Failure to detect impacts to other MNES not addressed in this Strategy Arrow has completed seasonal field surveys across the SGP to identify all MNES that may potentially occur This information has been included on our GIS mapping layers that are interrogated when assessing the implications of any new disturbance Pre-clearance surveys are conducted by suitably qualified ecologists prior to any new disturbance in vegetated areas and bio-condition assessments will be undertaken in areas requiring clearing of MNES habitat Low Post-clearing GPS records of impacts to MNES will be reviewed to detect any clearing of MNES not addressed in this Strategy The process and measures described in Section 7 will be implemented
+Risk description Existing controls Risk Rating Trigger that will be monitored Contingency measure Impacting MNES areas greater than the approved limits because of a relocation of SGP infrastructure The current field development layout has avoided and minimised impacts to MNES in consideration of other competing constraints It is possible however that infrastructure will be relocated as part of the detailed engineering design process and Arrow shareholder and joint venture partner approval processes.
+Mediu m Any clearing of MNES core habitat outside of the approved limits.
+Actual and proposed clearing areas will be tracked for each ground disturbance activity as described in Section 7 of this Strategy.
+DCCEEW will be notified of any clearing of core habitat outside of the approved limits within 10 business days and offsets will be provided for all impacts on MNES.
+Failure to accurately track impacts to Stage 1 MNES The coordinates and total area of cleared MNES habitats and communities will be recorded by GPS in the field and tracked quarterly against approved Stage 1 maximum core habitat disturbance limits The quarterly tracking of impacts to MNES core habitat will be provided in the annual compliance reporting to DCCEEW and the Environment Team will audit the reported clearing areas against the predicted clearing areas annually.
+Low Post-clearing GPS records of impacts to MNES core habitat are greater than predicted impacts.
+DCCEEW will be notified of any clearing outside of the approved limits within 10 business days, offsets will be provided for impacts on MNES and Arrow will engage a third-party audit of predicted / actual clearing.
+Failure to detect impacts to other MNES not addressed in this Strategy Arrow has completed seasonal field surveys across the SGP to identify all MNES that may potentially occur.
+This information has been included on our GIS mapping layers that are interrogated when assessing the implications of any new disturbance Pre-clearance surveys are conducted by suitably qualified ecologists prior to any new disturbance in vegetated areas and bio-condition assessments will be undertaken in areas requiring clearing of MNES habitat.
+Low Post-clearing GPS records of impacts to MNES will be reviewed to detect any clearing of MNES not addressed in this Strategy.
+The process and measures described in Section 7 will be implemented.